 Marion is a local lady with an extensive background in banking and retail management.
 She is passionate about gardening and has had experience in a retail garden centre.

-Dan Taylor - Acting Curator
+Dan Taylor - Assistant Curator

 Daniel Taylor began working at Eastwoodhill in November 2015.
 Dan has come from Wellington where he completed his qualification in Amenity Horticulture.